 But don't market forces take care of this?
 Can't, shouldn't, we leave this to "the dictatorship of the Market"?

-No, because the market can't reframe itself.
-It can't level its own playing field.
-The market is a game and the workshare per person, dba the standard workweek max, is one of the ground rules, part of the definition of the game.
-The market cannot redefine itself.
-The closest we can come to a market determination of a ground rule is by using a binding referendum of all the players, or even of all those affected by the game.
+Another way to look at this is via game theory: The Market is a game and a basic and currently neglected ground rule is the workshare per person, dba the standard workweek max.
+It is part of the definition of the game, or of the framework within which the game is played.
+The market cannot redefine or reframe itself.
+The closest we can come to a market determination of this ground rule is by using a binding referendum of all the players, meaning all those directly affected by the game.

 The workweek defines the size/intensity and number of basic game pieces (working hours) for each player.
 But then game theory breaks down, because most games are designed to end, while the market is an unusual kind of game that we want to continue indefinitely and strengthen.
 So we have to confront the self-termination mechanism of most games as it rears its toxic head in the market = the tendency of mid-course winning to facilitate further winning which snowballs into total domination and finish, the tendency of the powerful to use their power to accrue more power and develop a stiflingly steep power gradient (such as between employer and employee), the tendency that "the rich get richer."
 How do we keep the playing field level?
 How do we repeatedly reset the level en route?
 How do we design effective power centrifuges to keep the game going, growing, and interesting?
 How do we replace the default concentration-termination mechanism with one or a series of specially designed sharing-spreading-continuing mechanisms?
 This is ideally a once-and-for-all design challenge, not an invitation for repeated ad-hoc regulations that themselves then multiply into a stifling mass, a killing cancer.